stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Arrays/README.md

 Checks given 2 strings are anagram or not.

+## AnagramGrouper.java

+Given an array of strings, group anagrams together.

 ## CheckIfArrayElementsAreConsecutive.java

 Checks if all the numbers in the array are consecutive.